jfking50/jfking50.github.io/_posts/2020-03-29-hello-world.md

 ---
-layout: post
+layout: single
 title: John King, Amateur, Launches Site
-date: 2020-03-29
+classes: wide
 ---

-And here it is in all its simplicity.
+And here it is!
 I'll try a few things.

 # Heading 1
 And some text.